-CAPA has actioned our locator plan as a result of the incident in Paris last night.
-At this point, we have no reason to believe any of our students are involved.
+CAPA is aware of the incident in London this morning.
+We are checking in with all students but have no reason to believe any of our students are involved.
 Our hearts go out to all who have been affected.

 CAPA’s publications are intended to enrich learning, teaching and research for all of us aspiring to be thoughtful and curious contributors to critical discussions in a complex world.
 The mission of our series of Occasional Publications is to expand the discourse of education abroad and, in so doing, to challenge conventional orthodoxies and unexplored assumptions.
 CAPA also partners with the University of Minnesota in the production of a biennial journal on career integration in study abroad.